rjw57/blog/content/web/perspective-correct-screen-images-with-webgl.md

 X = ax + dy + g, \quad \text{and,} \quad Y = bx + ey + h.
 $$

-This transform will be applied to all points, including those in images draw via the [drawImage method](http://www.w3schools.com/tags/canvas_drawimage.asp).
+This transform will be applied to all points, including those in images drawn via the [drawImage method](http://www.w3schools.com/tags/canvas_drawimage.asp).
 Given three image points, $(x_1, y_1), \cdots, (x_3, y_3)$, the *source* points, and corresponding points in the output image, the *destination* points, we can stack all three equations together into a single matrix equation: